icio/Foundry-vagrant-mesos-kafka-cluster/README.md

-vagrant-mesos-cluster
+The Foundry
 =====================

-A vagrant configuration to set up a cluster of mesos master, slaves and zookeepers through ansible
+A vagrant configuration to set up a cluster of mesos master, slaves and zookeepers through ansible.
+It will also set up a seperate Kafka cluster that piggybacks off Zookeeper from the Mesos cluster.

 # Usage